BFHS-Open/Workshops/CS_Ed_Week/CS_Ed_Week.md

 ### Strings

 - Let's say you have the word "apple".
 The word "apple" is simply a combination of different letters in the English alphabet.
-- Variables that store this type of information are known as String varibales, they store words, text, and characters.
+- Variables that store this type of information are known as String variables, they store words, text, and characters.
 - These variables are commonly used to store information that a user inputs to use at later times, but they can also be used to reuse text that shows up in programs.
 - The only thing *denoting* a string is either apostraphes (`''`) or quotes (`""`).
 - This then means that you can store numbers in a string, but because it's a string type, it would lack the ability to do math on it.
 - Example:
   - `this_string = "Stop Reading This"`
-  - `what = "what?`
+  - `what = "what?"`
   - `string_not_number = "1"`
   - `string_not_boolean = "True"`